fanicia/security-notes/notes/windows/priv-escalation.md

 Note that `Get-UnquotedService` will give you all the information you need, including the same results as enumerating which paths we have access to with `icacls $Path`.
 It will give you the ModifiablePaths where we can dump our .exe for the service to find.

+## EventViewer UAC Bypass

+If PowerUp or winpeas tells you there's an escalation route through EventViewer UAC Bypass, have a look at [this](https://github.com/CsEnox/EventViewer-UACBypass).

 ## Windows services

 ### Hijacking the binary